Rickwan/IPManagerUtils/README.md

 ## Description：

-   Dynamically set your IP in the project.
+    Setting your IP dynamically in the project.

 ## To get a Git project into your build: